Houzz is the new way to design your home.

 Shades Of Green Landscape Architecture

+affordable), lay out the path.
+Then alternate crushed rock for easy drainage and ground covers that can tolerate a little bit of foot traffic.
 Your side garden will finally have a stylish attitude — and you can probably accomplish this in a weekend.

 Statile & Todd